Brian Cornell

-Brian C. Cornell (born 1959) is an American businessman who has been the chairman and chief executive officer (CEO) of Target Corporation since 2014.
-In August 2025, he announced that he would step down as CEO to Michael Fiddelke, COO effective February 1, 2026 to become executive chairman.
+Brian C. Cornell (born 1959) is an American businessman who was the chairman and chief executive officer (CEO) of Target Corporation from 2014 to 2026.
+He became executive chair of Target’s board of directors on February 1, 2026, after stepping down as CEO.
 He is also non-executive chairman of Yum!
 Brands.

 Early life

 Brian Cornell was born in 1959 in Queens, New York City.
 He grew up in a fatherless household from the age of six, and his mother was living on welfare due to heart disease.
-As a result, Cornell was mostly brought up by his maternal grandparents.
+As a result, Cornell's maternal grandparents mostly raised him.

 Cornell graduated from the University of California, Los Angeles (UCLA) in 1981.
-Cornell attended the UCLA Anderson School of Management in 1991.
+He attended the UCLA Anderson School of Management in 1991.